AmeriCares: AmeriCares free clinics

-Americares Airlift Benefit
+AmeriCares Airlift Benefit

-Americares has hosted an annual Airlift Benefit, also known as the Hangar Party, since 1988.
+AmeriCares has hosted an annual Airlift Benefit, also known as the Hangar Party, since 1988.
 The event takes place at the Westchester County Airport in White Plains, New York.
-At the end of the evening, donors board a chartered plane to see Americares work firsthand.
+At the end of the evening, donors board a chartered plane to see AmeriCares work firsthand.
 Destinations have included the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico and Nicaragua.

-In recent years, the Airlift Benefit has had prominent hosts: Anderson Cooper in 2007, Ann Curry in 2008, Mika Brzezinski in 2009 and 2011 and Kelly Wallace in 2010.
+In recent years, the Airlift Benefit has had prominent hosts: Tony Goldwyn in 2020, Craig Melvin in 2022, Bryan Cranston in 2024, and Ross Mathews in 2025.
 The Airlift Benefit has also drawn special guests including actor Aaron Eckhart and baseball manager Bobby Valentine.